WCSCourses/Template_Course_Repo/course_data/README.md

 This directory contains all datasets and supplementary materials that are essential for the course.
 The files here support the learning objectives and provide the necessary resources for participants.

 ## Suggested File Types
-- Datasets (CSV, JSON, SAM, etc.)
+- Datasets (CSV, JSON, SAM, FASTA etc.)
-- Reference documents
+- Reference/supplementary data
+- Practical exercise data

 ## Best Practices for Naming Conventions
 To ensure clarity and consistency, please follow these naming conventions for your files: